brillout/wildcard-api/readme.md

 Nothing more, nothing less.

 How you retrieve and mutate data is up to you.
-You can, for example, use SQL/ORM queries:
+You can, for example, use SQL or ORM queries:

 ~~~js
 // Node.js server